subquery/subql/docs/README.md

       <li>
         <div class="title">How can I contribute or give feedback to SubQuery?</div>
         <div class="content">
           <p>We love contributions and feedback from the community.
 To contribute code, fork the repository of interest and make your changes.
 Then submit a PR or Pull Request.
 Oh, don't forget to test as well!
-Also check out our contributions guide lines (coming soon). </p>
+Also check out our contributions guidelines (coming soon). </p>
           <a class="more" href="faqs/faqs.html#what-is-the-best-way-to-get-started-with-subquery">READ MORE</a>
         </div>
       </li>
       <li>
-        <div class="title">Does hosting my project in SubQuery project cost?</div>
+        <div class="title">How much does it cost to host my project in SubQuery Projects?</div>
         <div class="content">
-          <p>No, hosting your project is absolutely free.
-This is our way of giving back to the community.
-To learn how to host your project with us, please check out the <a href="quickstart/helloworld-hosted.html">Hello World (SubQuery hosted)</a> tutorial.</p>
+          <p>Hosting your project in SubQuery Projects is absolutely free - it's is our way of giving back to the community.
+To learn how to host your project with us, please check out the <a href="quickstart/helloworld-hosted.html">Hello World (SubQuery Hosted)</a> tutorial.</p>
+          <a class="more" href="publish/publish.html">HOSTING YOUR PROJECT</a>
         </div>
       </li>
     </ul><br>